Top 5 2nd Quarter Trades of SA - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were SATOVSKY ASSET MANAGEMENT LLC’s top five trades of the quarter.
+According to GuruFocus data, these were SAYBROOK CAPITAL /NC’s top five trades of the quarter.

-During the quarter, SATOVSKY ASSET MANAGEMENT LLC bought 9,858 shares of ARCA:VTI for a total holding of 13,195.
-The trade had a 1.5% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $224.27.
+During the quarter, SAYBROOK CAPITAL /NC bought 49,835 shares of NYSE:NKE for a total holding of 56,183.
+The trade had a 1.66% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $118.52.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-SATOVSKY ASSET MANAGEMENT LLC reduced their investment in ARCA:IVV by 1,951 shares.
-The trade had a 0.62% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $445.9.
+SAYBROOK CAPITAL /NC reduced their investment in NAS:AAPL by 3,810 shares.
+The trade had a 0.18% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $151.81.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.